MozillaFoundation/foundation.mozilla.org/docs/stack.md

 HTML for the majority of the site is generated from Django/Wagtail templates and components.

+### Frontend styleguide

+This site has a [styleguide](https://foundation.mozilla.org/en/style-guide/), which can be refrenced for frontend development to note intended usage of exisitng styles and components.

 ### CSS

 CSS is generated from [Sass](http://sass-lang.com/).
-The [Mofo Bootstrap](https://github.com/mozilla/mofo-bootstrap) theme is pulled in by default.
+Styles are based on the mofo-bootstrap theme found under `source/sass/mofo-bootstrap`.

 ### React

-React is used _à la carte_ for isolated component instances (eg: a tab switcher) since this is not a single page application, but rather a static generated website.
+React is used _à la carte_ for isolated component instances (eg: a tab switcher) since the site is not designed as a single page application.
 This precludes the need for Flux architecture, or such libraries as React Router.

 To add a React component, you can target a container element from `/source/js/main.js` and inject it.